-Fees required for a firm or individual to register automatically in a non-principal passport jurisdiction under Regulation 11-102 are annual registration fees.
+Fees required for a firm or individual to register automatically in a non-principal passport jurisdiction under Regulation 11-102 are prescribed in the fee regulation of each jurisdiction.
 If the principal regulator refuses to register the firm or individual, the regulator in any non-principal passport jurisdiction in respect of which a submission was made will return the fees submitted in relation to the submission.